claynaut/carpe-diem/README.md

 ### Visitor Pattern

 ## Input/Output
+### Home Menu
+> After running the app, following menu is printed in console.

+From this menu, the user has seven options to choose from:
+- **Input** `a`: Prompts the user to add a task in a specified category.

+- **Input** `r`: Prompts the user to remove a task in a specified category.

+- **Input** `e`: Prompts the user to edit a task in a specified category.

+- **Input** `x`: Prompts the user to toggle a task as complete/incomplete in a specified category.

+- **Input** `c`: Clears completed tasks from the to-do list.

+- **Input** `s`: Outputs the current display settings to console and prompts the user with the option to change the display settings.

+- **Input** `q`: Ends the program and saves any changes made to the to-do list and settings by writing them into a file specified by the program.

+### Add Task - Input `a`
+> After inputting `a`, the program prompts the user to add a task in a specified category.

+### Remove Task - Input `r`
+> After inputting `r`, the program prompts the user to remove a task in a specified category.

+### Edit Task - Input `e`
+> After inputting `e`, the program prompts the user to edit a task in a specified category.

+### Toggle Complete/Incomplete - Input `x`
+> After inputting `x`, the program prompts the user to toggle a task as complete/incomplete in a specified category.

+### Clear Complete - Input `c`
+> After inputting `c`, the program clears completed tasks from the to-do list.

+### Settings - Input `s`
+> After inputting `s`, the program outputs the current display settings to console and prompts the user with the option to change the display settings.

+### Quit - Input `q`
+> After inputting `q`, the program ends itself and saves any changes made to the to-do list and settings by writing them into a file specified by the program.

 ## How To Run the Code
 > This app runs in a terminal, so the following lines of code will be done in command line.